Sorbose 5-dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are L-sorbose and NADP^{+}, whereas its 3 products are 5-dehydro-D-fructose, NADPH, and H^{+}.
+The two substrates of this enzyme are L-sorbose and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 5-dehydro-D-fructose, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is L-sorbose:NADP^{+} 5-oxidoreductase.
 Other names in common use include 5-ketofructose reductase, 5-keto-D-fructose reductase, sorbose (nicotinamide adenine dinucleotide phosphate) dehydrogenase, reduced nicotinamide adenine dinucleotide phosphate-linked, reductase, and sorbose 5-dehydrogenase (NADP^{+}).